Online Semiparametric Regression via Sequential Monte Carlo: Illustrations

 \subsection{Illustration for Actual Data}

-To illustrate the methodology on actual data we applied Algorithm \ref{alg:onlineSMCforLMM} for real-time additive model fitting to sequentially arriving data from the data frame \texttt{SydneyRealEstate} within the \textsf{R} package \textsf{HRW} (Harezlak \textit{et al.}, 2021).
+To illustrate the methodology on actual data we applied Algorithm \ref{alg:onlineSMCforLMM} for online additive model fitting to sequentially arriving data from the data frame \texttt{SydneyRealEstate} within the \textsf{R} package \textsf{HRW} (Harezlak \textit{et al.}, 2021).
 The data consist of numerical attributes of 37,676 houses sold in Sydney, Australia, during 2001.
 The response variable is the natural logarithm of sale price in Australian dollars.
 After conversion of categorical variables to indicator variables there are around $40$ candidate predictors.
 Most of the candidate predictors are continuous and could impact the mean response either linearly or non-linearly.
-Given that this is just an illustration, we first ran the full data through the \textsf{gamselBayes} function and arrived at 12 predictors entering the model linearly and 14 predictors entering the model non-linearly.
+Given that this is just an illustration, we first ran the full data through the generalized additive model selection procedure provided by the \textsf{R} package \textsf{gamselBayes} (He \myand Wand, 2023) and arrived at 12 predictors entering the model linearly and 14 predictors entering the model non-linearly.
 Table \ref{tab:SydRealPreds} describes each of these 26 predictors.
 Fuller details are provided in the documentation of \texttt{SydneyRealEstate} within the \textsf{HRW} package.
 For the Bayesian model fitting all variables were linearly transformed to the unit interval and approximate non-informativity was imposed through the use of the hyperparameter choices $\bmu_{\bbeta}=\bzero$, $\bSigma_{\bbeta}=10^{10}\bI$ and $\seps=\sur=10^5$.
 For the upcoming graphical summaries all posterior distributions were back-transformed to correspond to the original units.
 The spline basis functions for each predictor are analogous to those given by (\ref{eq:forZOSull}) but with $K=17$.